esm-tools/esm_tools/docs/yaml_hierarchy.rst

 How can I know where a parameter is defined?
 --------------------------------------------

-One of the first steps every `ESM-Tools` operation is to load the configuration files and merge their information following the hierarchy described above.
+One of the first steps in every `ESM-Tools` operation is to load the configuration files and merge their information following the hierarchy described above.
 During runtime, this final dictionary is stored in a yaml file under the following possible paths: